brainpy/BrainPy/README.md

 ``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation.
 Three core functions are provided in BrainPy:

 - *General numerical solvers* for ODEs and SDEs (support for DDEs and FDEs will come soon).
-- *Neurodynamics simulation tools* for brain objects, such like neurons, synapses and networks (support for soma and dendrites will come soon).
+- *Neurodynamics simulation tools* for brain objects, such like neurons, synapses, networks, soma, dendrites, channels, and even molecular.
 - *Neurodynamics analysis tools* for differential equations, including phase plane analysis and bifurcation analysis (support for continuation analysis and sensitive analysis will come soon).

 Moreover, `BrainPy` is designed to effectively satisfy your basic requirements: